wavexx/python-bond/README.rst

   Export a local function "func" so that can be called on the remote language as "name".
 If "name" is not specified, use the local function name directly.
-  Note that "func" must be a function *reference*, not a function name.
+  Note that "func" must be a local function, not a function name.

 ``proxy(name, other, remote)``: